A Dive Belize Trip Report

 Portofino Beach Resort, Ambergris Caye

-From the moment I arrived at San Pedro Airport on the Belizean island of Ambergris, I knew I was in caring hands.
+From the moment I arrived at San Pedro Airport on the Belizean island of Ambergris at the start of my vacation, I knew I was in caring hands.
 I was greeted and we quickly boarded the water taxi up the coast to Portofino.
 A welcome drink awaited me, as did the front office staff who never stopped being friendly and helpful throughout my whole stay.

 I was staying at Portofino Beach Resort for the best part of a week on a diving and B&B accommodation package with Dive The World.
 Portofino is an upmarket resort located 6 miles north of the island's main and party-going town, San Pedro.
 Access is by boat only (a 20 minute ride), so don't expect lots of nightlife here.